Santiq22/urban-heat-islands/README.md

 Repository containing the material needed in the 2025 EY Open Science AI and Data Challenge: Cooling Urban Heat Islands

 ### Repo structure and files
+- `.gitignore`: Ignores of the repo.
+- `env-ey25.yml`: File to set up the conda environment needed to the challenge.
+- `notes.txt`: Text file to write some stuff and important things.
 - bibliography: All the bibliography and references used in the competition
 - data: Easy and light data.
 The main/raw data has to be saved locally or downloaded at running time